 Here, the headline features a statistic promising prospects up to 400% more conversions with the platform, and clicking the ad takes prospects to the following dedicated post-click page:

-What sets this post-click experience apart from the homepage experience is that:
+What sets this post-click landing page apart from the homepage experience is that:

 - Only one main offer is promoted here — the “demo request” — without any distracting navigation links